 - 1. This Rule applies to a determination or resolution made (or proposed to be made) under the Interests Act. - 2.
-Such a determination or resolution may be made by the Parliament on a motion of the committee mentioned in Rule 6.4. - 3.
-The committee mentioned in Rule 6.4 shall consult other members about the effect of the proposed determination or resolution before a motion under paragraph 2 is lodged. - 4.
+Such a determination or resolution may be made by the Parliament on a motion of the Standards, Procedures and Public Appointments Committee. - 3.
+The Standards, Procedures and Public Appointments Committee shall consult other members about the effect of the proposed determination or resolution before a motion under paragraph 2 is lodged. - 4.
 Paragraph 3 does not apply in relation to a determination under section 16 of the Interests Act.